cann-emma/portfolio/README.md

 ---

 Thank you for visiting my GitHub page!
+I hope you had as much fun looking through as I did making this page.
 I look forward to connecting with you and discussing potential opportunities.